Indianapolis Power of Attorney Lawyer

 We offer extensive experience in estate planning and can assist those who require only simple plans to crafting comprehensive plans for high net worth individuals and couples.
 Your loved ones will appreciate that you took the time to put your affairs in order.
 Your powers of attorney are one vital component of a professionally-crafted estate plan.

 Your estate plan is not a cookie-cutter process, as there is no one size that fits all.
 Professional estate planning requires a full understanding of your wishes and the establishment of an effective plan that will achieve those wishes.
 For business owners, a succession plan is critical.
 What is right for you?
-Speak with our estate planning attorney at Trapp Law, LLC, for an initial consultation.
+Contact us to speak with our estate planning attorney at Trapp Law, LLC, for an initial consultation.